akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

                     return this;
                 },
                 isVisible: function () {
-                    return true; //You can defined visibility of the tab at runtime with the return of this method }
+                    return true; //You can define visibility of the tab at runtime with the return of this method }
             });
         }